 If you would like to report a needed street repair, please complete the online form or you may also contact Jeff Cartwright, Director of Public Works at 469-853-9788.

 If you have a suggestion or concern, please send an email to Celso Martinez or call 972-623-8836.
 You may also email the City Manager directly and/or email the Mayor depending on your area of concern.
 Please do allow 24 hours for staff to respond to your email.

-If you should decide that you require more than one trash cart, you may call the Utility Billing Department at 972-838-2035 to order a second trash cart.
-You will be charged a nominal fee for each additional trash cart.
-Additional recycle carts are free of charge.
+If you should decide that you require more than one trash or recycle cart, you may call the Utility Billing Department at 972-838-2035 to order a second trash cart.
+You will be charged a nominal fee for each additional trash or recycle cart.

 The City of Melissa designated the City Hall Community Room as a meeting space for educational, cultural, and philanthropic activities supporting the Melissa Community.
 Under the guidelines established in policy, community organizations may request the use of the Community Room for meetings.
 To inquire regarding the availability of the Community Room, please complete the inquiry form.
 Please allow 48 hours for staff to respond to your inquiry.
 No requested reservations should be considered approved until a confirmation is provided by City Staff.

 Applicants must pay the associated deposit and/or security fee (if applicable) by check payable to the City of Melissa, in order to secure a reservation of the room.
 Applications may be submitted as follows:

 Learn more about the Application Process and Guidelines for use of the City Hall Community Room.